-TIERSKY: Well, we're got some time for audience questions.
+Mr. TIERSKY.
+Well, we've got some time for audience questions.
 And if you wouldn't mind introducing yourself when I call on you for a question.
-Do I see - I see a question right here, please.
+I see a question right here, please.
 Wait for the microphone, if you wouldn't mind.

-Q: Good morning.
-It's Andrew Fillon (ph) with the Embassy of Liechtenstein.
+QUESTIONER.
+Good morning.
+It's Andrew Fillon [ph] with the Embassy of Liechtenstein.